segraef/graef.io/create-your-own-cryptocurrency-token/index.md

 # Create your own Cryptocurrency Token (Solana)

-I created my own crypto Token and I want to show you how to create your own!
+I created my own crypto Token and I want to show you how to create your own - It only takes about 15-30 minutes.

 <!--more-->